Topological charge conservation for continuous insulators: Fredholm operator and topological charge

-{\bf Dirac operators.} To illustrate how the topology of Hamiltonians is tested by domain walls, we present the constructions for Dirac operators, which are generic models for band crossings, see, e.g., \cite{bernevig2013topological,drouot2021microlocal,FLW-ES-2015,sato2017topological} and arguably the simplest models for topological phases of matter.
+\paragraph{\bf Classification of Dirac operators.} To illustrate how the topology of Hamiltonians is tested by domain walls, we present the constructions for Dirac operators, which are generic models for band crossings \cite{bernevig2013topological,drouot2021microlocal,FLW-ES-2015,sato2017topological} and arguably the simplest models for topological phases of matter.